This guide is all about things to do in New Orleans in the summer, updated for 2023.

 9. See a Free Museum

-Cool off inside at one of the many of the fantastic New Orleans museums that are available for free on a specific (or every) day of the month!
+Cool off inside at one of the many fantastic New Orleans museums that are available for free on a specific (or every) day of the month!

 The Historic New Orleans Collection is always free to go in and see the permanent exhibits at the Royal Street and Chartres Street locations.